AdamSturge/Engine-Blog/pages/mydoc/mydoc_hello_sphere.md

 ---

 ## Overview
-Last time we created a mesh, now it's time to put it use.
+Last time we created a [model](mydoc_model.html), now it's time to put it use.
 Our goal this time will be to render a sphere onto the screen.

 ## UV Sphere
 The kind of sphere we'll be generating is called a UV sphere.
 There are other, more visually appealing ways to build a sphere, but for our purposes a UV spehere will do.
 See [here](https://blender.stackexchange.com/questions/72/what-is-the-difference-between-a-uv-sphere-and-an-icosphere) for a discussion of UV spheres vs icospheres

-A UV sphere is built by evaluating the parametric equation for a sphere on a grid.
+A UV sphere is built by evaluating the [parametric equation](https://en.wikipedia.org/wiki/Parametric_equation) for a sphere on a grid.
 Since our model matrix will handle moving the sphere from local coorindates to world coordinates we can without loss of generality place the sphere at the origin of it's local coordinate system.

 A sphere can be parameterized by [3 coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system) (*r*,*u*,*v*).
 We'll be dealing with a hallow sphere so the radius, *r*, will be fixed. *u* can range from [0,2pi] and *v* can range from [0,pi].